fbpx

 2. The cervical opening (where baby’s head will come through) does not line up with the vaginal opening (where baby must come out of).
 This means the baby will have to perform a series of movements and rotations to get aligned with the vaginal opening.
 While this sounds quite complicated, in most cases, babies are actually pre-programmed to do this.
 Watch this fascinating video on the cardinal movements human babies perform to navigate the complex trip down the birth canal.

-So, in short, three things must occur BEFORE pushing begins:
+So, in short, three things must occur before pushing begins:

 1. The cervix must soften to allow the baby to pass through.